huBioinfo/CytoTalk/README.md

     - “parmigene”: https://cran.rstudio.com/web/packages/parmigene/index.html

-This package is used for parallel computation of mutual information for all gene pairs.
-Before running CytoTalk, set the number of logical cores available in **Line 13** of the R scripts:
+"doParallel" is used for parallel computation of mutual information for all gene pairs.
+Before running CytoTalk, set the number of logical cores available in **Line 13** of the R scripts: **comp_MIcoexp_TypA_WinPara.R** and **comp_MIcoexp_TypB_WinPara.R**.
+(The default is 14 logical cores.)
-“comp_MIcoexp_TypA_WinPara.R” &
-“comp_MIcoexp_TypB_WinPara.R”.
-The default is 14 logical cores.

-This package is used for parallel computation of indirect edge-filtered gene networks.
+"parmigene" is used for parallel computation of indirect edge-filtered gene networks.
 Before running CytoTalk, set system environment variable as following: export OMP_NUM_THREADS=n, where n is the number of logical cores available.

  * The following three Python package should be installed (Python version  3.7.0 is recommended).